ife-di-ora/ALGORITHM-AND-ITS-ELEMENTS/README.md

 # ALGORITHM-AND-ITS-ELEMENTS

 This Algorithm reads a sentence, which ends with a point.
-To obtain the lenght of the sentencce , It takes an input sentence from the user, then loops through all characters  the input until it gets to a full stop.
+It takes an input sentence from the user, then obtains the length of the sentencce.

-Then again, it loops through all the characters, checking for spaces, then vowels.
+It then loops through all the characters, checking for spaces, then vowels.

 it uses the number of spaces found to get the number of words.